MRC-Epid-it24/intake24/docs/developer/getting-started.md

 ## Databases

 Please contact the intake24 team for the latest development virtual machine.
 [Please also check the guidance on using the development virtual machine](https://docs.intake24.org/developer/vm.html).
 Alternatively, obtain database snapshots from the intake24 team and import them into a database browser (e.g. DBeaver).
 Please check the guidance on [importing database snapshots with DBeaver](https://dbeaver.com/docs/wiki/Backup-Restore/).
-If using the database snapshots, you need to set up your own Redis instance.
+While using the database snapshots, don't forget to set up your own Redis instance.

 ## API server